 The competition

 The company itself isn’t the only important element to consider.
 You should also research their industry, which includes looking into their chief competitors.
 Where is the company placed within their market?
 What products and services do their competitors offer?
 What are the industry trends that you should be aware of?
+This shows you have a wider understanding of the market as a whole, and you can even give some suggestions on how to stand out against their key competitors – this will definitely impress the interview panel!

 The role

-The research you do should of course be relevant to the role you are interviewing for.
 If you are up for an IT job, look at their website and get an idea of their needs.
 If you’re interviewing for a marketing role, take a look at the company’s communications.
 If you’re a designer, look at how you might improve their current creative.

 Plan your day